Deep in the Woods: Release

 Deep in the Woods was released in France on June 14, 2000.
 The film was shown at the 2000 Sitges Film Festival in Spain.
 The film won the award for "Best European Fantasy Film" at the festival.
-The film grossed a total of $145,320 on its United States release.

 It was released in France on VHS and DVD in 2001.
 The film was released on DVD by Artisan Entertainment on October 23, 2001.
 This DVD contained an audio commentary from Brian Yuzna.
 A Region 2 DVD was released by Tartan Video on August 26, 2002.

 Reception

 The French version of the magazine FHM gave the film a rating of four stars out of five, stating that for a debut feature, it was "brilliant".
 A review in Télérama gave the film two stars out of five, stating suggesting that the film educed unintentional laughter.
 Allrovi gave the film three stars out of five, comparing Deep in the Woods to the work of Dario Argento.
 The review went on to suggest that the style was so overwhelming that it covered the film's plot holes.
 Film4 referred to the film as slick and well crafted but "sadly lacks any convincing tension or threatening atmosphere.
 A prime example of style over content."

+It opened in France with 170,000 admissions in its opening week.
+It grossed a total of $145,320 on its United States release.